ersh112356/UMLet-palettes/README.md

 # UMLet-palettes
-You need to put those under /palettes
+You need to put the palette files under /palettes